The Voice Senior (German TV series) season 2

-The second season of the German talent show The Voice Senior premiered on November 24, 2019 on Sat.1.
+The second and final season of the German talent show The Voice Senior premiered on November 24, 2019 on Sat.1.
 The coaches were the duo Alec Völkel and Sascha Vollmer of the band The BossHoss, the singer and actress Yvonne Catterfeld, the singer Sasha Schmitz all returning for their second season and with the new coach singer Michael Patrick Kelly, replacing Mark Forster.
 Lena Gercke and Thore Schölermann returned for their second season as hosts.

 Monika Smets was named the winner of the season on December 15, 2019; making her the first female winner, marking Sasha Schmitz's second win as a coach on The Voice Senior.

 Coaches and hosts

 On May 22, 2019, it was announced that Michael Patrick Kelly would not be returning as a coach on the ninth season of The Voice of Germany but instead will switch to coach on The Voice Senior, replacing Mark Forster.
 Sasha Schmitz, The BossHoss and Yvonne Catterfeld all returned for their second season as coaches.

 Lena Gercke and Thore Schölermann also returned as hosts.